Everything you need to know about Hannibal Mejbri: ‘He takes the p*ss’

 What they’ve said

 – “Hannibal’s a leader.
-The way he plays his football is 100mph, he’s non-stop running up and down,” head of first-team development Nicky Butt told the Manchester Evening News.
+The way he plays his football is 100mph, he’s non-stop running up and down,” former head of first-team development Nicky Butt told the Manchester Evening News.

 “He’s got his own path.
 We make sure when we sign players we always speak to the parents and give them an example of all different ways of getting into Man United’s first team.”